 Comment

-Read more about the update and steps you can take here: https://www.footanstey.com/our-insights/articles-news/immigration-updates-for-employers-september-2024/
+Read more about this change and the steps you can take here.

 (Applicable UK-Wide)